How to save for a house

 Are your housemates driving you crazy?
 Do you lose entire evenings watching home transformation videos on TikTok?
 Do you dream of having your own space?

-If this is you, you might have started thinking about owning a home of your own some day in the future, but how do you get there?
+If this is you, you might have started thinking about owning a home of your own some day in the future.
+But you might also be wondering how to save for a house in the first place.
 How long does it take to save for a house?
-And what’s the best way to save for a house?
+And what’s the best way to save?
 Look no further because we’ve answered your top questions below.

 In this guide